colinwilson/lotusdocs.dev/content/docs/test_markdown/unorthodox.md

 {{< alert icon="🌑" context="dark" text="An alert using an emoji (:jack_o_lantern:) instead of the default <strong>context</strong> icon." />}}

 {{< alert context="primary">}}
-The Tutorial is intended for novice to intermediate users.
+The Tutorial is intended for beginner to intermediate users.

 This next sentence [demonstrates](https://colinwilson.uk) the colour of a link inside an alert box.
 {{< /alert >}}